 Speaking of which, that’s another great thing about aloo gobi.
 It’s vegetarian.
 And, if you skip the butter that I love to use for melting down the onions and garlic — and, ahem, crowning the basmati — it’s also vegan.
 For dedicated vegetarians, that means aloo gobi is a grand dish to serve to all your pals.

 This is about the only thing with aloo gobi curry where it’s wise to follow a couple of sensible rules.
 First, not too waxy, not too starchy.
 You want an all-purpose potato that fits somewhere in between.
 The potatoes need to keep their body and absorb just enough of the flavors from the spicy sauce.

 Firm, waxy potatoes will tick that first box but not the second.
-And a floury, starchy potato will tend to fall apart and lose itself in the sauce.
+And a floury, starchy potato will tend to fall apart, being too tender, and lose itself in the sauce.
 Middle ground is what you want — the sort of potato that’s just as grand mashed as it is front-and-centre in a fine potato salad.

 And, rule number two, once they’ve been peeled and cubed, it pays to soak them for a little while in some cold water.
 This pulls out some surface starch and lets the chunks firm up a bit more.
 That’s dandy because it’ll cut any tendency to absorb the oil in which they first get fried hot and fast.